Cereal Box Letters Preschool Activities

 - Use ice cream cone cutouts in a summer 'ice cream stand' play center.

-Cover them with contact paper to make them sturdier for everyday play.
+Cover pictures with contact paper to make them sturdier for everyday play.

 Related: Kid-Size Props for Pretend Play